 7. What should I do if I have questions about the COPPA Rule?

 The first thing you should do is read the FTC’s Children’s Privacy guidance materials.
 If, after reviewing the FTC’s online materials, you continue to have specific COPPA questions, please send an email to our COPPA hotline at CoppaHotLine@ftc.gov.

 8. What should I do if I have a complaint about someone violating the COPPA Rule?

 You may fill out a complaint form online at Consumer Complaint?
 Report it to the FTC.
 You also may call our toll free telephone number, (877) FTC-HELP, to submit your complaint to a live operator.

-9. I know that COPPA does not just apply to Web sites, but also to “online services.”
+9. I know that COPPA doesn't just apply to websites, but also to “online services.”
 What types of online services does COPPA apply to?